Courts-martial of the United States: Burden of proof

-At a trial by court-martial, the accused service member is presumed innocent until proven guilty unless proven guilty beyond a reasonable doubt by the government via lawful and competent evidence.
+At a trial by court-martial (as with a civilian criminal trial), the defendant is presumed innocent unless proven guilty beyond a reasonable doubt by the government via lawful and competent evidence.
 Reasonable doubt as to the guilt of the accused must be resolved in favor of the accused.
-In other words, an accused service member must be "given the benefit of the doubt;” or, put more simply: there must be no reasonable chance or likelihood–per the evidence and proceedings–of the accused’s innocence.
-If the accused is charged with an offense that carries a mandatory sentence to death, then a conviction on that allegation requires all of the court-martial members to vote "guilty."
+In other words, an accused service member must be "given the benefit of the doubt;” or, put more simply: there must be no reasonable chance or likelihood–per the evidence and proceedings–of the accused's innocence.
+If the accused is charged with a capital offense, then a conviction requires a unanimous verdict.
 Otherwise, for all other offenses, a conviction requires a three-fourths majority of the court-martial members to vote "guilty."
 If an accused service member elects to be tried by a military judge sitting alone, rather than by a panel of court-martial members, then the military judge will determine guilt.
+Unlike in the civilian system, there are no "hung juries;" failure to reach the voting threshold for a conviction results in a verdict of "not guilty," barring the federal government from retrying the defendant by court-martial or in federal court for the same offense arising from the same incident.
+However, a "not guilty" verdict does not prevent a state government from trying the defendant in a civilian state court on the same offense.

-Sentencing in a trial by court-martial is carried out by the same forum that adjudicated guilt.
+Sentencing in a trial by court-martial is carried out by the military judge on non-capital counts and by the panel on capital counts.
 In other words, if an accused service member elects to have court-martial members determine his or her guilt, those same court-martial members will adjudge a sentence upon conviction.
-If an accused service member elects to be tried by military judge sitting alone, then that military judge (alone) will sentence the accused (if a conviction results from such trial).
-A sentence to death requires trial by court-martial members; and, further: all the members must unanimously concur in that sentence.
+If an accused service member elects to be tried by military judge sitting alone, then that military judge will sentence the accused if a conviction results from the trial.
+A sentence to death requires trial by court-martial members; and all members must concur in that sentence.
 All other sentences may be adjudged in a trial by military judge sitting alone, or if the accused elects to be tried by members, then by the concurrence of three-fourths of the court-martial members.
+Military judge-alone sentencing in general and special courts-martial will be mandatory for offenses for which the death penalty has not been sought by the government after December 27, 2023, per the 2022 NDAA.
+The National Defense Authorization Act for Fiscal Year 2022 provides that only military judges will sentence defendants in non-capital cases (and for non-capital offenses in a capital case) after December 27, 2023; defendants may no longer elect member sentencing for non-capital charges after December 27.
+Member sentencing will continue to be used for capital sentencing.